cytoscape/cytoscape-manual/docs/Cytoscape.js_and_Cytoscape.md

 #### Cytoscape.js and Cytoscape Compatibility

-Cytoscape’s network rendering system is designed for desktop use, while the browser-based renderer incorporates web technologies (e.g., cytoscape.js and Cascaded Style Sheets).
+Cytoscape’s network rendering system is designed for desktop use, while the browser-based renderer incorporates web technologies (e.g., cytoscape.js and Cascading Style Sheets).
 As a result, most but not all networks will render the same in the browser as in Cytoscape.
 Cytoscape visual styles not supported in the web browser are ignored.
 A complete compatibility list is available [here](https://docs.google.com/spreadsheets/d/1iTDKGjro1-L7HGz1ftozqDKRxjQVSPF28jQLt7XGrSg/edit#gid=0).